MY SITE

 The Board members are internationally renowned economists, scholars and public figures, donating their renown for advancement of the purposes of the EPS, on behalf of EPS, Australia.
 Membership in the Board of Trustees is honourary; the members hold no fiduciary responsibility for the EPS or the Affiliates.

-- Professor Fabrizio Carmignani, Dean (Academic) and Professor of Economics, Griffith Business School, Griffith University (www.griffith.edu.au/griffith-business-school/contact-griffith-business-school/fabrizio-carmignani)
+• Professor Fabrizio Carmignani, Dean, Head and Professor of Economics, University of Southern Queensland, https://staffprofile.unisq.edu.au/Profile/HOS-Business

-- Dr. Narasingha Das, Overseas Research Associate & Junior Board Member
+• Dr. Narasingha Das, Overseas Research Associate & Junior Board Member , EPS-Australia

 History of EPS